 When a child’s overall academic performance can mask an academic or functional disability, it is important to weigh all factors accordingly for that child’s unique circumstances.
 The value given to a child’s overall performance must be based on the unique circumstances of the child, especially when the child’s overall academic performance is discrepant from his or her performance on assessments measuring the specific areas impacted by his or her disability.

-If you believe your child should be evaluated or continue to receive services, gather all relevant information and collaborate with your school.
+If you believe your child should be evaluated or continue to receive special education services, gather all relevant information and collaborate with your school.
 Remind all parties involved that it is about what is best for your child and getting your child the education they deserve and legally entitled to.